Bunch of Hits

-Bunch of Hits is a greatest hits album by English group Bananarama, released on 13 March 1993 by Spectrum Music.
+Bunch of Hits is a greatest hits album by the English group Bananarama, released on 13 March 1993 by Spectrum Music.
 It contains many of the same tracks found on the 1989 hits set Greatest Hits Collection, plus several album tracks.
 Bananarama's two biggest singles are absent: "Cruel Summer" and "Venus".
 It also includes two B-sides available for the first time on CD, "Scarlett" and "Ghost".
 This album was not released by the group's record label London Records.
 The album was released with different artwork and titles in other countries, such as Pop Giants (1997, Germany), Collection Series (1997, Australia), Robert De Niro's Waiting (1999, Netherlands) and also saw a re-release with different artwork in the UK in 1998.